hmc-cs111-fall2016/piconot/evaluation.md

 **On a scale of 1–10 (where 10 is "a lot"), how much did you have to change your syntax?**

+We would say a 7.
+We were able to keep the structure of the language relatively intact, but the concrete syntax is almost entirely different.
+In general, we had to include more parentheses, quotations, and commas then we originally hoped for.
+We also had to replace curly braces with parentheses and added the `rule` "keyword".

 **On a scale of 1–10 (where 10 is "very difficult"), how difficult was it to map your syntax to the provided API?**

+Around a 6.
+It definitely was not a 1-1 mapping from the internal representation to provided API, as was the case with the Regex assignment.
+This was because for each "rule" that the user provided, we had to create four Picobot rules, since we incorporated relative direction.
+However, this part of the assignment was much easier than creating the internal representation because it was more a programming challenge and less of a Scala challenge.

 ## External DSL